-- Official foreign exchange reserves were $324 billion in April, up slightly from $323 billion at the end of 2012 after the purchase of $1 billion of gold, which raised official gold holdings to around $5 billion at current market prices.
+- Official foreign exchange reserves were $338 billion in October after the purchase earlier in the year of $1 billion of gold, which raised official gold holdings to around $5 billion at current market prices.

 May 23, 2013